thoughtspile/grafar/docs/tutorial/1-plotting.md

 To show the beautiful visualizations we produce, grafar uses a `Panel`, which is just a WebGL context bound to a canvas inside a DOM node.
 Grafar magically tracks the updates you make to your data and schedules a panel update.
-Grafar is not resticted to this rendering method, but currently it works the best.
+Grafar is not restricted to this rendering method, but currently it works the best.

 ## Our first panel